 If you want to monitor or collect logs from UNIX or Linux computers, install and configure UNIX agents.
-For more information about monitoring UNIX or Linux computers, see the NetIQ UNIX Agent documentation, available in the NetIQ UNIX Agent installation kit, and the Sentinel Agent Manager for UNIX Release Notes.
+For more information about monitoring UNIX or Linux computers, see the NetIQ Sentinel UNIX Agent documentation.

 3.6.3 Installing iSeries Agents